flutter/website/flutter-for-ios.md

 }
 {% endprettify %}

-## How do I show the progress of a long-running task in Flutter?
+## How do I show the progress of a long-running task?

 In iOS, you typically use a `UIProgressView` while executing a long-running task in the background.